dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ???
 * we'll dive deeper into the CSS render tree next class when we learn how the browser thinks about the document interally
 * this is a video of the layout reflow render passes the browser makes just to display google
+* basically as your browser processes the render tree (html+css) this is it drawing things. more on this later

 ---